Alaska-ITS/angular-interview-exercise/README.md

 * Try to exercise quality software engineering practices such as separation of concerns and test automation.
 * Please check in early and check in often.
 We'd like to use your git history to see your process.
 * Please do not check your API key in and push it to source control.

+## API Key Generation

+A prerequisite for giving this exercise out is to generate an API key for the candidate to use.

+1. Open the QA Gateway (APIM). _Not_ production.
+1. Look for the INTERVIEW product
+1. Add a new subscription

+Your profile page will now have an API key that can be shared with the candidate.
+Cancel this key after the interview loop is complete.